JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation-routing.md

 If you would like to make your URLs more readable and isolate implementation from URL patterns, you can assign the name to a screen directly or develop fully custom processing for destination routes:

-* To simply make a URL readable, use the `@SerialName` annotation for a serializable object or class:
+* To simply make a URL readable, use the `@SerialName` annotation to explicitly set the serial name for a serializable object or class:

     ```kotlin
     // Instead of using the app package and object name,